etwk/blog/content/lists/books.md

 - [ ] Learn to Orgasm in 4 Acts
 - [ ] How Life Works: A User's Guide to the New Biology #must
 - [ ] Gendered Brain (Gina Rippon) #must
+- [ ] How to Create a Mind: The Secret of Human Thought Revealed
+- [ ] An Immense World: How Animal Senses Reveal the Hidden Realms Around Us #must
+### Hypnotists
+- [ ]

 ## History
 - [ ] How the World Really Works: A Scientist’s Guide to Our Past, Present and Future